Vander03/Obsidian/My Second Brain/Network Media.md

 #cs
 Network media are the materials through which [[Networks|Network]] signals travel between devices.
 Typical examples include copper [[Cables]] or glass fiber or simply the air.
-When physical material is used as the [[Network Communication#Hardward Component|Medium]], it refers to wired networking and when signals are transmitted through the air, the medium is called [[Wireless]].
+When physical material is used as the [[My Second Brain/Network Communication#Hardward Component|Medium]], it refers to wired networking and when signals are transmitted through the air, the medium is called [[Wireless]].

 ## Criteria for Choosing Network Media
 All cables share certain fundamental characteristics such as bandwidth, distance, interference, ease of installation, cost, and security.